City Wide Outdoor Dinning Options for Restaurants

 On June 16, 2020 the Fayetteville City Council unanimously amended 172.04(B)- Parking Lot Design Standards of the Fayetteville City Code.
 The amendment enables restaurants City wide to utilize private parking lots for expanded dining (restaurants wishing to serve alcohol in their private parking lots must apply for an ABC temporary rule change) and safer seating without any review or approval process.
 The only condition is that the expanded outdoor dinning does not interfere with safe and functional circulation of pedestrian or vehicular traffic on the site.

-Restaurant’s Serving Alcohol Beyond their Approved ABC Permit Boundary
+Restaurant’s and Bars Serving Alcohol Beyond their Approved ABC Permit Boundary

-Restaurants who wish to serve alcohol in their private parking lots or else where on their property in an area that is not within their approved ABC permit boundary can apply for the Outdoor Service rule change with the Arkansas Alcoholic Beverage Control Division.
+Restaurants and bars who wish to serve alcohol in their private parking lots or else where on their property in an area that is not within their approved ABC permit boundary can apply for the Outdoor Service rule change with the Arkansas Alcoholic Beverage Control Division.
 ABC Outdoor Service areas must be clearly defined by a temporary boundary and include 5"x7" signs stating "No alcohol beyond this point" where the ABC Director decides.

 What is the process to obtain an approved Outdoor Service Area through ABC?

-Interested restaurants will need to include an exhibit annotating the requested outdoor service area boundary, the type of material used to define the boundary, and proposed locations of "no alcohol beyond this point" signs, when submitting to ABC.
+Interested restaurants and bars will need to include an exhibit annotating the requested outdoor service area boundary, the type of material used to define the boundary, and proposed locations of "no alcohol beyond this point" signs, when submitting to ABC.
 You do not need a to submit an exhibit when applying to the City.

 - Contact the City of Fayetteville Planning Division or Andrew Richmond and request a verification letter of approval from the City.